xpol/lua-rapidjson/README.md

 1. Use `cmake -H. -Bbuild -G<generator-name>` go generate project.

-    *If you use a non standard lua install location, add environment variable `LUA_DIR` to the directory contains `include` and `lib` for you lua installtion. eg.*
+    *If you use a non standard lua install location, add environment variable `LUA_DIR` to the directory contains `include` and `lib` for you lua installation. eg.*

         LUA_DIR=/usr/local/openresty/luajit cmake -H. -Bbuild -G<generator-name>